jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 The aggregation function (@eq-gnn-aggregation) is adopted from @kgat-2019, following the `GraphSAGE` @graph-sage-2017 specified criteria (symmetric and trainable).
 In terms of each layer, there is a shared learnable weight represented by $bold(W)^((l))$, which linearly transforms the concatenated values of the current node $h$ and $cal(N)_h$.
 It is worth mentioning that the symbol $dot || dot$ denotes the used concatenation operator.
-Additionally, for enhanced expressiveness, the value undergoes a non-linear transformation using a leakyReLU function.
+Additionally, for enhanced expressiveness, the value undergoes a non-linear transformation.

 $
 g(bold(z)_h^((l-1)), bold(z)_(cal(N)_h)^((l-1))) = "leakyReLU"((bold(z)_h^((l-1)) || bold(z)_(cal(N)_h)^((l-1)))bold(W)^((l)))